 In the case described below, the compromise is real and a hacker has begun to probe the AWS account.
 She finds that she can successfully scan S3 buckets and creates a script to try other high-value services such as Service Discovery and ELB and runs the script later that evening.

-If your security monitoring system is configured to monitor CloudTrail logs and uses thatDot Anomaly Detector, you can detect the attack quickly.
-Anomaly Detector generates an observation for each CloudTrail event, and these observations have a novelty score that indicates how relevant it is and how much it warrants your attention.
+If your security monitoring system is configured to monitor CloudTrail logs and uses thatDot Novelty Detector, you can detect the attack quickly.
+Novelty Detector generates an observation for each CloudTrail event, and these observations have a novelty score that indicates how relevant it is and how much it warrants your attention.
 Novelty doesn’t immediately trigger a security event, but the system will identify what makes the observation novel, and this provides the unique insight to speed manual or automated categorization.
-At this point we can show the real-time plots in Anomaly Detector to show it learning both system and user behavior and then seeing everything as normal in the form of a down-and-to-the-right curve.
+At this point we can show the real-time plots in Novelty Detector to show it learning both system and user behavior and then seeing everything as normal in the form of a down-and-to-the-right curve.

-Looking at the data below, which shows the most recent observations, we see that Anomaly Detector detected an observation with a particularly high score.
+Looking at the data below, which shows the most recent observations, we see that Novelty Detector detected an observation with a particularly high score.
 User raul accessed three different AWS resources for the first time, and then three other AWS resources a few minutes later.
 The activities are novel, but the critical insight is that raul’s execution of these actions is the element that is most novel.
-Anomaly Detector retains the CloudTrail event ID and event time, enabling us to navigate to the actual CloudTrail events and investigate the details.
+Novelty Detector retains the CloudTrail event ID and event time, enabling us to navigate to the actual CloudTrail events and investigate the details.
 Most importantly, it forwards the observation and score to our security monitoring system for action.